2004Scape/Server/README.md

 **Please aim to avoid warnings!** They are rules that we eventually want to switch to errors.

 Configuration for the linter can be found in `.eslintrc.cjs`.

+## Common Issues

+* `bad option: --import`: You are using node an older version of node.
+We are targeting 20.6+

 ## Credits